Maksim I

-Maksim I Skopljanac (Максим I Скопљанац) (died 29 October 1680) was a Archbishop of Peć and Serbian Patriarch between 1655 and 1674.
-He lived in the Patriarchal Monastery of Peć In 1674, he resigned due to advanced age, and died in 1680.
+Maksim I, also known as Maksim I Skopljanac (Максим I Скопљанац), was the Patriarch of the Serbian Patriarchate of Peć between 1655 and 1674.

-Metropolitan of Raška
+Life

 Maksim was born in Skopje, thus his nickname.
 He was serving as the Metropolitan of Raška when his forerunner, Gavrilo I, escaped to Russia fearing Ottoman reprisals for the contacts he held with Sultan's Catholic enemies.
 Soon Gavrilo I announced that he does not intend to return and that a new patriarch should be chosen.
 It is, however, not sure if this was his or the initiative of the High Porte.
 No matter how strange it was to elect a new patriarch while the current was still alive and well, the Serbian Church needed a leader and it set on electing a new patriarch in great haste.

 Gavrilo's departure meant the downfall of the party within the Serbian Church which was set on establishing closer ties to the West.
 The other camp, bound on retaining good relations with the Ottoman authorities came to power.
 As Metropolitan Maksim was one of the most active proponents of this policy he was chosen to the patriarchal throne in Peć.

-Patriarch

 As a patriarch, Maksim abandoned negotiations with Rome and kept away from establishing closer ties to Russia.
 Two bishops that continued their ties with foreign powers were soon eliminated.

 In order to fortify the faith of his flock but also to gather money needed to pay off heavy Ottoman taxes, Maksim traveled a lot from his seat in Peć, visiting almost the regions of his Patriarchate.
 In 1662 we find him in Samokov, in 1666 he was in Srem, in 1671 in Ovčar-Kablar gorge.
 He also ventured out of the domain of his Patriarchate and went collecting donation in Wallachia in 1662.
 Maksim also went on a pilgrimage to the Holy Land.

 Despite Sultan's charter, Serbian bishops tried to get under their control the Franciscan Roman Catholic monasteries in Bosnia-Herzegovina.
 This was done mostly in order to gain more money.
 Maksim I was a proponent of this policy and in 1661 upon his visit to Livno he was attacked by furious local Catholics and barely managed to save his life.

-At his seat in the Monastery of Peć, Maksim ordered the Church of St Nicholas to be fresco painted (1672) after which he built the new dwellings for the monks (1674).
+At his seat in the Patriarchate of Peć Monastery, Maksim ordered the Church of St Nicholas to be fresco painted (1672) after which he built the new dwellings for the monks (1674).

 As a learned man and a lover of books, on his frequent journeys Maksim collected old books and manuscripts.
 Most of the books he donated to Serbian churches and monasteries.